25 Hidden Costs of Owning a Home I’ve Seen as a Real Estate Investor

 Emergency Fund Allocation

-Having an emergency fund is one of the most important steps in preparing for homeownership.
-Financial advisors often recommend saving three to six months’ worth of living expenses to cover unexpected repairs, medical bills, or temporary loss of income.
+Having an emergency fund is one of the smartest ways to prepare for home ownership costs.
+Experts often recommend saving three to six months’ worth of living expenses to cover repairs, medical bills, or temporary job loss.

 Landscaping and Yard Maintenance

-Larger projects like installing fences, patios, or sprinkler systems may add thousands to the total cost.
-Regular upkeep improves curb appeal and protects the home’s value, but it’s easy to underestimate these expenses.
+Regular upkeep improves curb appeal and protects your property value, but it’s easy to underestimate these costs of owning a home.

 Related: 25 Things Home Buyers Instantly Hate About Your House